michael2012z/BitBible/markdown/KJV/files/Dan.md

 13. And the decree went forth that the wise men should be slain; and they sought Daniel and his fellows to be slain.

-14. Then Daniel answered with counsel and wisdom to Arioch the captain of the king’s guard, which was gone forth to slay the wise men of Babylon:answered…: Chaldee, returnedcaptain…: or, chief marshal: Chaldee, chief of the executioners, or, slaughtermen
+14. Then Daniel answered with counsel and wisdom to Arioch the captain of the king’s guard, which was gone forth to slay the wise men of Babylon:

 15. He answered and said to Arioch the king’s captain, Why is the decree so hasty from the king?
 Then Arioch made the thing known to Daniel.